 Habitat maintains its cash deposits with a highly rated financial institution.
 At times, such deposits may be in excess of federally insured limits.
-At June 30, 2022, Habitat maintained uninsured cash deposits of \$332,742.
+At June 30, 2023, Habitat did not maintain any uninsured cash deposits.
 Habitat has not experienced any losses in such accounts and believes it is not exposed to any significant risk of loss.